 - Get a Business Bank Account and Business Credit Card

 A business bank account is necessary in order to maintain business records and to protect yourself.
 When you open a business bank account, you can obtain financial statements and get access to many other financial resources.
 The next thing to make sure is to keep your business and personal finances separate.
 Separating accounts will help protect your personal assets and will make your bookkeeping easier to organize.
 Opening the business and personal bank accounts in the same bank is logically easier and can get you loyalty benefits as well.
-As a startup, you can open just a checking account to get access to your cash and can later open a business savings account as you grows.
+As a startup, you can open just a checking account to get access to your cash and can later open a business savings account as you grow.

-Signing up for a dedicated business credit card can help you with your daily business-related expense.
+Signing up for a dedicated business credit card can help you with your daily business-related expenses.
 Getting a business credit card is easier as compared to traditional financing.
 Using your personal financial information, you can use your card for business expenses.
 Also, intelligent spending on your credit card can help improve your credit score, which is vital to qualify for a small business loan.
 In addition, funding your New York business will be easier by using a 0% intro APR credit card during the early days.

 - Create A Marketing Plan

 Now that you’ve set up your foundation and everything is in order, the next step is to start marketing your new business.
-You can start with creating a marketing plan to focus on building and maintaining your digital footprint and reaching out to the potential community.
+You can start by creating a marketing plan to focus on building and maintaining your digital footprint and reaching out to the potential community.

 The first step is to build a professional website including all the relevant information about your business and management.
-The next is to create your social presence on popular social media platforms like Facebook, Twitter, Instagram, LinkedIn, YouTube etc. The next is to integrate content marketing into your marketing plan.
+The next is to create your social presence on popular social media platforms like Facebook, Twitter, Instagram, LinkedIn, YouTube, etc. The next is to integrate content marketing into your marketing plan.

 Word of mouth is still the best marketing tool.
-Irrespective of your plan to open a storefront, ecommerce store, or a service-based business, visiting to local New York business owners in your neighborhood can help you grow via word of mouth marketing.
+Irrespective of your plan to open a storefront, e-commerce store, or a service-based business, visiting local New York business owners in your neighborhood can help you grow via word of mouth marketing.
 And if customers have a great experience with your business services and/or products, it will help the word spread quickly.

 The Bottom Line

-If you follow the tips mentioned in this guide, we guarantee you will establish a solid foundation for your New York based business and will be in footsteps of billion dollar companies like IBM, Etsy, Dior, Pfizer.
+If you follow the tips mentioned in this guide, we guarantee you will establish a solid foundation for your New York-based business and will be in footsteps of billion-dollar companies like IBM, Etsy, Dior, Pfizer.